Weekend Trip in Pine Strawberry Arizona

 We also stumbled upon the Herb Stop.
 There is a master herbalist who has been working since 1992 to provide high quality herbs.
 They have over 2500 products in their small store such as herbal teas, tinctures, vitamins and herbs.
 We loved it!

 We drove less than 5 minutes up the road to Strawberry and headed up the the road to the Fossil Creek Creamery.
 They have a petting farm and sell flavored goat cheese and homemade chocolate fudge.
+Update: I am not sure if they are still open but you can find their fudge for sale at the local Farmer's Market.

 It was time to check into our place and as we drove up to the Strawberry Inn, we immediately fell in love with this charming place.
 It is a two-story inn with only 8 rooms so it is nice and cozy.
 It even has a windmill and clock tower which exudes charm.
 Red adirondack chairs lined the porch and the red doors are so inviting.